Stone2025/QiuLabResearchInternship/README.md

 # QiuLabResearchInternship
-This is a series of Python programs I did for Dr. Qiu representing Hunter College.
+This is a series of Python programs I did for Dr. Qiu, an evolutionary and computational biologist from Hunter College.